 It goes without saying that every case is won by presenting evidence, so the more evidence you offer the court the higher you chance of winning.
 Getting as much evidence as possible is mandatory.
 The opposing party will decide on whether they’ll give you a fair settlement based on how strong your case is.

-When gathering evidence, you should take pictures of the scene of the accident, as well as photos of the immediate damage done.
+Research from GJEL, a law accident firm, tells us that when gathering evidence, you should take pictures of the scene of the accident, as well as photos of the immediate damage done.
 Get the phone numbers of any witnesses too.
 Your attorney can help you out with gathering personal reports from each witness if you manage to get in contact with them.

 5. Keep pushing the case